himkak/notes/AlgoDS/Readme.md

 - https://www.geeksforgeeks.org/analysis-algorithms-big-o-analysis/

 **Definition**
-It is about, how quickly runtime grows relative to the input, as the input gets arbitrarily large.
+- It is about, how quickly runtime grows relative to the input, as the input gets arbitrarily large.
+- Big O is used to identify runtime of algo growth for the worst case scenario
+- Best case time complexity is represented by Omega Ω
+- When best case and worst case is same we can represent it with theta  θ
+- used to compare the efficiency of an algorithm
+- to measure, how quickly the runtime of an algorithm grows when input size grows.
+- while calculating the O(n) complexity we ignore the smaller terms and the constants

 **Constant time Complexity**
 - O(1)
+- find the length of a collection

 **Logarithmic Complexity**
 - O(log n)